Stolen Childhoods: Migrant and Refugee Children in EuropeSemester Course

 DIS Copenhagen Semester Faculty

 Ph.D. in Anthropology (University College London, 2020).
 MA in Migration and Diaspora Studies (School of Oriental and African Studies, London 2010).
 MA in Political Science and International Relations (Bogazici University, 2009).
 BA in Political Science and International Relations (Bogazici University, 2007).
 Quantitative and qualitative researcher with work and field experience in Istanbul, London and Jerusalem.
-First book, “Mobility and Armenian Belonging in Contemporary Turkey: Migratory Routes and the Meaning of the Local” (London: IB Tauris) forthcoming in 2022.
+First book, “Mobility and Armenian Belonging in Contemporary Turkey: Migratory Routes and the Meaning of the Local” (London: IB Tauris, 2022).
 Currently working on a second book, “An Island that is No More: Politics and Placemaking in Istanbul.”
 With DIS since 2021.

 Sociology, Salim Aykut Ozturk